Ceasefire Postcards Pop-Up : Indybay

 We will meet at the Heyma Yemeni Coffee, located at 1122 University Ave in Berkeley from 1pm to 3pm.

-We must increase the pressure on elected officials to stop the genocide in Gaza and settler violence in the West Bank.
-Write postcards with us; call Congress from home; join local actions; sign petitions; contribute to mutual aid groups; support ngos on the ground.
+We must increase the pressure on elected officials to stop the genocide in Gaza and settler/IOF violence in the West Bank.
+Write postcards with us; call Congress from home; join local actions; sign petitions; contribute to mutual aid groups; support ngos on the ground; donate to candidates' campaigns who are calling for a ceasefire.
 We’re in this together for the long haul to end Israel’s illegal occupation of Palestine.

 Add Your Comments